patil-swap/Projects/Falling Ball/README.md

 4. The game ends if the ball collides with an obstacle or reaches the top of the screen.
 5. The score is displayed based on the number of obstacles avoided.

-Of course, let's dive deeper into the learning aspects and potential improvements for the Falling Ball Game:

 ### Learning

 1. **DOM Manipulation**: